Litchfield Community Theatre stages 'Beauty and the Beast'

 “I freely admit to people, this summer has been like, ‘OK, I know all this, but now I’m actually doing all of it,’” Pennertz said with a chuckle before an evening rehearsal last week.
 “Not that it’s been anything big, but there are things if I were to go back and redo … I’m sure I’d make changes.”

 She says she’s been fortunate to have a supportive group around her during rehearsals.
-Erin Dollerschell, a 2017 Litchfield High School graduate, and somewhat of a theater regular has helped immeasurably, Pennertz said.
-As has Carissa Defries, who showed up early on and asked if she could volunteer as an assistant director, so that she could learn tricks of the theater trade.
+Erin Dollerschell, a 2017 Litchfield High School graduate and somewhat of a theater regular, has helped immeasurably, Pennertz said.
+As has Carissa Defries, who showed up early on and asked if she could volunteer as an assistant director to learn tricks of the theater trade.

-When her stage manager had to step away due to health reasons late in rehearsals, Pennertz turned to Defries and Dollerschell.
+When her stage manager stepped away due to health reasons late in rehearsals, Pennertz turned to Defries and Dollerschell.

 While some have taken on new leadership roles backstage, the cast of “Beauty and the Beast” is composed primarily of stage veterans, including a contingent of actors from The Barn Theatre in Willmar.